mikejonestechno/bitburner-scripts/docs/03gameplay.md

 const targetServerMoney: number = targetServer?.moneyAvailable;
 ```

 Typescript requires the last statement to use the optional chaining '?' in case the `targetServer` is undefined.
 I cannot access any property of an undefined object.
-In this example I have hardcoded the targetServer `n00dles` which should always exist in my network map, but what if the map entries had been cleared, or I had made a typo and had written `'n00dels'`.
+In this example I have hardcoded the targetServer `n00dles` which should always exist in my network server array, but what if the array entries had been cleared, or I had made a typo and had written `'n00dels'`.

 > I can start to appreciate how Typescript is trying to help me catch mistakes in my code that could lead to unhandled errors if not detected early enough.